 (g) Subject to Applicable Law and the provisions of this Section 2.01(g), to the extent any Material Subsidiary of the Company has a board of directors (or similar governing body), the composition of such board (or similar governing body) shall, where the appropriate Persons are willing to serve, be consistent with the composition of the Board; provided, that no member of the Board shall be required to serve as a director of any such Material Subsidiary.
 In the event that, in accordance with Applicable Law, the composition of the board of directors (or similar governing body) of any Material Subsidiary cannot be consistent with the composition of the Board, the composition of the board of directors of such Material Subsidiary shall be determined by the Board.
 Notwithstanding anything to the contrary stated herein, the Trident Shareholders do not hold the right to appoint in excess of one (1) director to the board of directors (or similar governing body) of each of (i) Atrium Underwriters Limited, (ii) Atrium 5 Limited, (iii) Atrium Insurance Agency Limited and (iv) Arden Re.

 Section 2.02 Voting Arrangements.
-In addition to any vote or consent of the Board or the Shareholders of the Company required by Applicable Law, the Company shall not without the consent of the Enstar Shareholder take any action or enter into any commitment to take any action to (and shall cause its Material Subsidiaries to not take any action or enter into any commitment to take any action to):
+Exclusivity.
+The services of the Adviser to the Trust under this Agreement are not to be deemed exclusive, and the Adviser, or any affiliate thereof, shall be free to render similar services to other investment companies and other clients (whether or not their investment objectives and policies are similar to those of any of the Series) and to engage in other activities, so long as its services hereunder are not impaired thereby.

 (a) amend, modify or waive the Organizational Documents or the charter, bye-laws or other organizational documents of any Material Subsidiary in a way that materially and adversely affects the rights of the Enstar Shareholder disproportionately as compared to the Trident Shareholders;